 We value your business.
 Unfortunately, you have reached us outside of our normal business hours.
 Please visit our convenient self-service options to assist you with your needs at this time.

-- If you add properties where services are currently off, start service online.
+- If you are adding properties where services are currently off, start service online.
 If meters are not in use, please contact us to activate meters.

 - When tenants stop service at properties on your agreement, services will be automatically transferred to your name.
 A Service Establishment Fee of $5.85 will be charged per meter upon transfer.

-- You will be responsible for utility bills until the date that a new tenant starts service.
+- You are responsible for utility bills until the date that a new tenant starts service.
 Bills will be sent to the mailing address on the agreement.